 As mentioned above, there are many different variations on Brioche Stitch.

-I have tutorials for a couple of them, including one worked on an even number of stitches but without the yarnover at the beginning of the row, to produce a selvedge edge.
+We have tutorials for a couple of them, including one working on an even number of stitches but without the yarnover at the beginning of the row, to produce a selvage edge.
 The other uses a two-row repeat, though they're technically considered the same row, forward and back, much like two "rows" of double knitting translate into one row in the pattern.

-If you want to try your hand at knitting Brioche Stitch, start with a swatch, then move on to a basic pattern like my Striped Brioche Stitch Hot Pad, which uses the first variation mentioned here, or step up your game with the Two-Color Brioche Scarf.
+If you want to try your hand at knitting Brioche Stitch, start with a swatch, then move on to a basic pattern like our Striped Brioche Stitch Hot Pad, which uses the first variation mentioned here, or step up your game with the Two-Color Brioche Scarf.
 It's not much more difficult once you get the hang of it and it looks striking.

 More Brioche Stitch Knitting Patterns

 For more basic knitting patterns using variations of Brioche Stitch, check out:

 - Brioche Rib Band by Katharine Song, a simple headband that's cinched in the center for a bow-like look